joelouthan/Theologicus/src/index.md

 **When I finally see you, I will behold your face and kiss your face with a thousand kisses because you are so beautiful to me, and you have loved me the best.**

+I write these things so that your joy and my joy may be complete (1 John 1:4).

 Amen.